-Conservation land makes up around 33% of New Zealand’s surface area and includes a raft of land types with a wide range of conservation values.
+Conservation land makes up about 33% of New Zealand’s surface area and includes a raft of land types with a range of conservation values.

 Everybody agrees national parks are sacrosanct.
 There is no argument here.
 National parks make up 35% of the Department of Conservation (DOC) estate so that’s 11% of New Zealand’s surface area.